Statement of the week: Thais cannot handle money

 It was to be expected that the 3 groups mentioned, students, farmers and low-income households, stand out as the most concerning.
 It is not surprising that farmers and low-income households are unable to maintain proper financial management.
 Farmers have been waiting for months for their payments and compensation, and in the absence of money, they borrow (again and more).
 At high interest rates, which inflates the debt.
 The Thai government has a task here.

-It is also clear that many young people in Thailand do not save, but spend.
+It may also be clear that many young people in Thailand do not save, but spend.
 Not strange in itself.
-Thailand is an immense consumer society, with massive challenges and temptations for young people.
-Another factor is that neither the government nor the elderly offer saving as an example.
-Plus, the social phenomenon “show off” plays an enormous role in the lives of these young people.
-It is strange that young people see how dire a living situation can be if you have a lot of debt, but nevertheless form a group that exhibits the same behavior.
+Thailand is an immense consumer society, with massive challenges and enticements for young people.
+Another factor is that neither the government nor the elderly offer savings as an example.
+Plus, the social phenomenon of “show off” plays an enormous role in the lives of those young people.
+It is strange that young people see how dire a living situation can be if you have a lot of debts, but nevertheless form a group that exhibits the same behaviour.

 Thailand's income problem is a social problem.
 To elaborate on this in this specification would go too far, but the fact is that if circumstances do not change, people's living conditions will not either (with exceptions, of course!).
 Thailand is an excessive consumer society, many Thais are exaggeratedly set on getting and having, the Buddhist structure does not encourage active intervention in one's own living environment, instead it promotes acceptance and resignation,